Leadership...With Chinese Characteristics

 ABOUT THE LECTURE

 What sorts of people rise to leadership in the Chinese Communist Party?
 How do they get to the top?
 What qualities define them?
 How should we deal with them?
-A retired American diplomat speaks from his experience in China.
+A retired American diplomat spoke from his experience in China.

 ABOUT THE SPEAKER